- What are the distinguishing characteristics of a complex society?

 In many places, the resulting improvements in agricultural technology helped to produce a surplus of food which enabled some members of the community to engage in occupations other than farming.
 This, in turn, resulted in further innovation and the production of trade goods.
 For many people the quality of life improved.
 All of these changes encouraged population growth.
 Over time, as the population grew, the level of collective learning grew with it, resulting in ever more innovation and specialization.
 Communities soon crossed a threshold of size and complexity that required new, more complex ways of social organization.

 Gathering Information: Using Artifacts, Pictures, and Text to Learn About Civilizations

 Have students work in small groups to examine pictures, artifacts, and related text that illustrate aspects of an early complex society.
-The following website might be a good starting point for their research:

 Use a graphic organizer to help students take notes on their research.
 For example, a mapping activity helps students to brainstorm ideas.
 Add additional lines as needed to take notes

 Have the students use their notes to answer the following questions.
 Use a think/pair/share before involving the whole group.

 - Why was the development of cities an important indication that a civilization was growing and expanding?

 - How does the specialization of labor lead to a more complex society?